RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 ### Incubating and Investing

 Nvidia realizes that they're selling picks & shovels to gold miners, and they've taken steps to invest in those ventures they consider promising.
-[Nvidia Inception](https://www.nvidia.com/en-us/deep-learning-ai/startups/) is an incubaator, and [Nvidia GPU Ventures](https://www.nvidia.com/en-us/about-nvidia/gpu-ventures/) invests money with select ventures.
+[Nvidia Inception](https://www.nvidia.com/en-us/deep-learning-ai/startups/) is an incubator, and [Nvidia GPU Ventures](https://www.nvidia.com/en-us/about-nvidia/gpu-ventures/) invests money with select ventures.

 ### Dinner With Strangers